 If you have any concerns about our service, our work, or our charges, you should discuss these first with the individual who has day-to-day control of your matter.

-If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact our Designated Complaints Handler, Martyn Clarke, Partner.
+If this person cannot satisfactorily address your concerns and you wish to make a complaint, please contact one of our Designated Complaints Handler, Nick White or David Shackleton, both of whom are Partners.

 Step One: Acknowledging your Complaint